dotnexus-abdrhman/dotnexus-abdrhman/README.md

 ## 🚀 About Me
 - 🔭 Currently learning and building **.NET backend projects**
-- 🌱 Improving my skills in **ASP.NET Core & Databases**
+- 🌱 Improving my skills in **Problem Solving & Algorithms**
 - 🎯 Goal: Become a solid backend engineer
-- ⚡ Fun fact: Just a programmer who loves clean code ✨
+- ⚡ Fun fact: *"No fear.
+No distractions.
+The ability to let that which does not matter truly slide." – Tyler Durden*
 - 👨‍💻 Interested in **Data Structures, Problem Solving & Algorithms**
-- 🐍 Learning Python (basics)

 ---